 No matter what industry your business operates in or what kind of positive context you’re trying to promote, providing massive value will always reap big rewards.

 The key to this is overdelivering on your promises.
 This can mean providing extra value in your content, entertaining (via your social channels, e.g. viral content) or adding something extra to their purchases (this is particularly powerful when it’s a surprise).

 Overdelivering creates referrals, drives repeat buyers and inspires an incredibly positive context around your brand.

 Whether you’re writing copy, content or directly contacting prospects/customers, you’ll need to carefully consider the type of voice you’d like to represent your brand and its effect on the context that surrounds you.

 Whatever you decide, make sure that you are consistent across all channels and that you have your ideal customer in mind when formulating a brand voice.

 It’s not something that can be implemented in small parts, as just the tiniest error can make all the difference (look at the broken window theory).

 If you’d like to influence decision making, attitude and the way your brand is perceived, context is the perfect place to start.

-Think about the type of context you’d like to be seen in, audit your brand as a whole and be consistent with your changes.
+Think about the type of context marketing you’d like your brand to be seen in, audit your business as a whole and be consistent with your changes.

-If you’d like to create the perfect context for your customer, build out a Customer Avatar so you can understand everything about them!
+If you’d like to create the perfect context for your customer, I recommend building a Customer Avatar so you can understand everything about them!